travis-ci/docs-travis-ci-com/user/cron-jobs.md

 Cron jobs run builds at regular scheduled intervals independently of whether any commits were pushed to the repository.
 When they run, cron jobs always fetch the most recent commit on a particular branch and build the project at that state.
 Cron jobs can run `daily`, `weekly` or `monthly`, which in practice means up to an hour after the selected time span, and they can also be [skipped](#Skipping-Cron-Jobs).
 Cron jobs cannot be set to run at specific times.

+Cron job builds use the same notification settings as normal push builds.

 If this feature is enabled for your repository, there is a "Cron Jobs" settings tab on your Travis CI page.

 ![settings page with cron section](/images/cron-section.png "settings page with cron section")